 Please see the Connection Grants funding opportunity description for information about the difference between an event and an outreach activity.

 Select “Event” and/or “Outreach Activity” from the drop-down list.
 If you select “Outreach Activity,” you must specify the type of activity in the box provided.
-Events are capped at $25,000; if your event proposal requests more than this, your application will not be “Verified Successfully” and you won’t be able to submit it.
+Events are capped at $25,000; if your proposal requests more than this, your application will not be “Verified Successfully” and you won’t be able to submit it.

 Learn more about the difference between an event and an outreach activity.